Regional accents of English: Australia

 Australian English is relatively homogeneous when compared to British and American English.
 There is some regional variation between the states, particularly South Australia, Victoria, Queensland, Northern Territory, and Western Australia.

-Three main varieties of Australian English are spoken according to linguists: Broad Australian, General Australian and Cultivated Australian.
+Three main varieties of Australian English are spoken according to linguists: Broad Australian, General Australian and Cultivated Australian English.
 They are part of a continuum, reflecting variations in accent.
 They tend to reflect the social class, education, and urban or rural background of the speaker.